Unofficial Website for Historical Artifacts from the Palace Hotel.

 I am always updating this information as new dates are discovered.
 These years are known dates and their actual position may have gone years prior or afterwards.
 The Palace Hotel Company ran the new hotel from 1909 until around 1933 based on information I found.

-Original Palace Hotel:
+Original Palace Hotel Managers:

 New Palace Hotel: